fredbi/go-experiments/go-openapi/README.md

 `spec` exposes the `Spec` type, which knows how to unmarshal and marshal a JSON swagger v2 spec.
 That's it.
 The `$ref` resolution feature is inside, so the package knows how to fetch remote documents over the network if needed.

 Alongside `$ref` resolution comes the `Expand` feature, which expands all `$ref`.
-The only valid use case to do so is spec and schema validation.
+A valid use case is the validation of a spec or schema.

 ### Unfinished jobs / unsupported use cases